Drive to long lonely beaches, waterfalls and rainforests and enjoy the natural beauty that Tasmania has to offer.

 Peron Dunes

-Peron Dunes is set aside for recreational off-road adventure and fun.
+Peron Dunes has been set aside for recreational off-road adventure and fun.
 A wide beach and high dunes are used by a variety of recreational vehicles.

-The Sandy Cape Track hugs the wild west coast in the Arthur-Pieman Conservation Area, a remote and windswept landscape.
+Hugging the wild west coast in the Arthur-Pieman Conservation Area, the Sandy Cape Track is remote and takes in the windswept landscape.
+An APCA Recreational Driver Pass is required for this track.

 -